dennisinteractive/drupal_console_commands/Extending-drupal-console.md

 # Extending Drupal console

-We have over 25 sites running off our Drupal 7 distribution and automate some of the tasks needed for development using a series of bash scripts.
-E.g.
+We have over 25 sites running off our Drupal 7 distribution and we wanted to automate some of the tasks needed for development (previously done using a series of bash scripts) E.g.

 - Check out the site’s repo
 - Run drush make